rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 </html>
 ```

-This boilerplate code is slightly different to the example in the previous tutorial, so please make sure you copy exactly.
+This boilerplate code may be slightly different to the example in the previous tutorial, so please make sure you copy exactly (especially re the version numbers).

 ### index.js